How much do you know about mortgage trusts? Have you considered investing in one yourself?

 |You can withdraw some or all of your capital subject to the trust’s liquidity (a notice period is usually required).||You can only receive your capital when the loan is repaid.
 This may be in tranches or in one lump sum.|

 Which is the better option?
 Both contributory and pooled mortgage trusts have their advantages.
 Both are designed to pay regular distributions, so both can suit investors seeking income.
 While a contributory mortgage trust gives investors discretion as to which investment option they want, a pooled mortgage trust has any number of loans at any point in time in the portfolio, each with their own risk profile and loan profile.
 The pooled mortgage trust structure enables diversity across borrowers.

 Potential benefits of investing in a mortgage trust

-Like most investments, there is risk associated with the potential reward and it is critical to ensure the investment risk profile suits your personal circumstances.
-A licensed financial adviser can help you make this judgement if you are unfamiliar with this investment type.
+Like all investments, there is risk associated with the potential returns and it is crucial to ensure the investment risk profile of your investment choice suits your personal circumstances.
+A licensed financial adviser can help you decide if this investment type is appropriate for you.

 Trilogy is one of Australia’s leading fund managers of property-based investments.
 Learn more about investing in Trilogy’s range of mortgage trusts, diversified income funds and property trusts.